The Swatch Group: ASUAG

-ASUAG (Allgemeine Gesellschaft der Schweizerischen Uhrenindustrie), formed in 1931, was the world's largest producer of watch movements and the parts thereof (balance wheels, balance springs (spiral), assortments, watch stones ("rubis").
+ASUAG (Allgemeine Gesellschaft der Schweizerischen Uhrenindustrie), formed in 1931, was the world's largest producer of watch movements and the parts thereof (balance wheels, balance springs, assortments, watch stones ("jewels")).
 ASUAG had also integrated an array of watch brands in 1972 into a sub-holding company, General Watch Co.
 ASUAG failed similarly in 1982.

 The Swatch Group

 ASUAG/SSIH was formed in 1983 from the two financially troubled predecessor companies, ASUAG and SSIH.
 Taken private in 1985 by then-CEO Nicolas Hayek, with the understanding of the Swiss banks and the financial assistance of a group of Swiss private investors (in particular Stephan Schmidheiny and Esther Grether), it was renamed SMH (Société de Microélectronique et d'Horlogerie) in 1986, and ultimately Swatch Group Ltd in 1998.

 The "swatch" brand of watch was launched in 1983, by the ETA SA CEO Ernst Thomke and his engineers.
 The quartz watch was redesigned for manufacturing efficiency and fewer parts, and the styling and design were updated.